Psychopass-crypto/IBM_Capstone/README.md

 # IBM AI Enterprise Workflow Capstone
-Files for the IBM AI Enterprise Workflow Capstone project.
+Welcome to my Project :))

 ## Part 1

 ### Case study part 1
 At this point in the project, and in any data science project really, it is best to loosly organize your code as libraries and scripts.
 Jupyter notebooks are a convenient and powerful tool, but we have mentioned several times that they are not a good place for source code to live.
-If you decide to use a notebook for this part, we recommend that it is used to run functions that live within a [python module](https://docs.python.org/3/tutorial/modules.html).

 ### Deliverable goals